Global Professional Development

 Southern Cross | Santiago, Chile

 Southern Cross sees learning as the nerve center of the intellectual and moral development of students.
 Prioritizing collaborative relationships, respect for people, acceptance of differences and a thoughtful and fair exercise of authority, Southern Cross is committed to the personal, social, and intellectual development of its students and translates into effective actions and practices throughout their school experience.
-From teachers, they expect the highest degree of professionalism and commitment to the students who depend on them for their education; of the students work and dedication; of parents genuine commitment to their children and to the goals of the school.
+From teachers, they expect the highest degree of professionalism and commitment to the students who depend on them for their education; of the students’ they expect engaged work and dedication; of parents they expect genuine commitment to their children and to the goals of the school.

 The largest and capital city of Chile, Santiago is a modern city with a beautiful urban landscape coupled with access to the heart of Chilean cultural and social life.